 The reload command reboots the system.
-Use the reload command after you enter configuration information into a file and save the running-configuration to the persistent startup-configuration on the CLI and save any settings in the Cisco ISE Admin portal session.
+Use the reload command after you enter configuration information into a file and save the running-configuration to the persistent startup-configuration on the CLI.
+Save any settings in the Cisco ISE administration portal session.

 Before you issue the reload command, ensure that Cisco ISE is not performing any backup, restore, installation, upgrade, or remove operation.
+First, run the application stop ise command to stop Cisco ISE processes.
+Then, run the reload command.

-If Cisco ISE performs any of these operations and you issue the reload command, you will get one of the following warning messages:
+If Cisco ISE performs any of these operations and you issue the reload command, you get one of the following warning messages: